Lessons from the Resurrection Fern

 This is my daily bread… Your very word spoken to me

-The fern patiently waits for the moist air to restore it to life.
-In my spiritual dryness, I too need to patiently wait for my own resurrection.
-But while waiting, continue to breathe deeply until that blessed time comes.
+When these dry spells come, the fern patiently waits for the moist air to restore its life.
+In my spiritual dryness, I also need to wait patiently.
+While waiting, continue to breathe and have faith that the rains will come.